Florida’s Implied Consent Warning

 Attorney for the Implied Consent Warning in Tampa, Florida

-If the arresting officer didn’t read the implied consent warning or gave you affirmative misadvice, then the court might suppress or exclude any mention of the “alleged refusal” or even dismiss the charges because of a due process violation.
+If the arresting officer didn’t read the implied consent warning or gave you affirmative misadvice, the court might suppress or exclude any mention of the “alleged refusal” or even dismiss the charges because of a due process violation.

 Call 813-250-0500 today.